-Fish Creek Trail is a 32.6 mile moderately trafficked out and back trail located near Angelus Oaks, CA that features a river and is rated as difficult.
+Fish Creek Trail is a 32.6 mile moderately trafficked out and back trail located near Angelus Oaks, California that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
+Dogs are also able to use this trail.

 The 7 mile dirt road to the trail head is rough, but I did it in my subaru WRX.
 Takes patience and I hit a couple rocks but didn't damage my car.
 I would say if you have a longer sedan this is a huge no go, you'll get caught on large humps.
 If you have a shorter 2wd car that has OK clearance it's doable, but you will hit one or two rocks.